charmed-kubernetes/bundle/fragments/k8s/cdk-converged/README.md

  The following are known issues and limitations with the bundle and charm code:

- - Destroying the the easyrsa charm will result in loss of public key infrastructure (PKI).
+ - Destroying the easyrsa charm will result in loss of public key infrastructure (PKI).

  - Deployment locally on LXD will require the use of conjure-up to tune